Infertility Support Groups: What’s the Difference Between Information, Forums, and Emotional Support?

 • Steep learning curves and gatekeeping

-• No shared responsibility for how the space feels
+• No shared responsibility for how the space feels and, crucially,

 In large, open forums, support often depends on endurance rather than fit — and emotional safety is uneven.
+Unmoderated online free-for-alls can make infertility anxiety feel worse, not better.

 Cove Collective: Sustained Emotional Support